 He also said it would not surprise him if the phone lines were deliberately cut ahead of the attack.

 Fighters from Boko Haram, whose name means "Western education is a sin," have carried out similar attacks on schools, government facilities and other targets.

 The group is blamed for thousands of deaths since launching an uprising against the government in 2009.

-U.N.
+In a statement Wednesday, U.N.
 Secretary-General Ban Ki-moon condemned the killings at the school, adding that "no objective can justify such violence."

-Yobe is one of three states where President Jonathan declared an emergency last May and launched operations to destroy Boko Haram camps.
+Yobe is one of three states where President Goodluck Jonathan declared an emergency last May and launched operations to destroy Boko Haram camps.
 Despite the efforts, large-scale attacks have continued.